A Supersymmetry Primer: Introduction

 One could imagine that the solution is to simply pick a $\Lambda_{\rm UV}$ that is not too large.
 But then one still must concoct some new physics at the scale $\Lambda_{\rm UV}$ that not only alters the propagators in the loop, but actually cuts off the loop integral.
 This is not easy to do in a theory whose Lagrangian does not contain more than two derivatives, and higher-derivative theories generally suffer from a failure of either unitarity or causality \cite{EliezerWoodard}.
 In string theories, loop integrals are nevertheless cut off at high Euclidean momentum $p$ by factors $e^{-p^2/\Lambda^2_{\rm UV}}$.
-However, then $\Lambda_{\rm UV}$ is a string scale that is usually\footnote{Some recent attacks on the hierarchy problem, not reviewed here, are based on the proposition that the ultimate cutoff scale is actually close to the electroweak scale, rather than the apparent Planck scale.} thought to be not very far below $\MPlanck$.
-Furthermore, there are contributions similar to eq.~(\ref{quaddiv1}) from the virtual effects of any arbitrarily heavy particles that might exist, and these involve the masses of the heavy particles, not just the cutoff.
+However, then $\Lambda_{\rm UV}$ is a string scale that is usually\footnote{Some attacks on the hierarchy problem, not reviewed here, are based on the proposition that the ultimate cutoff scale is actually close to the electroweak scale, rather than the apparent Planck scale.} thought to be not very far below $\MPlanck$.

+Furthermore, there are contributions similar to eq.~(\ref{quaddiv1}) from the virtual effects of any heavy particles that might exist, and these involve the masses of the heavy particles (or other high physical mass scales), not just the cutoff.
+It cannot be overemphasized that merely choosing a regulator with no quadratic divergences does {\em not} address the hierarchy problem.
+The problem is not really the quadratic divergences, but rather the quadratic sensitivity to high mass scales.
+The latter are correlated with quadratic divergences for some, but not all, choices of ultraviolet regulator.
+The absence of quadratic divergences is a necessary, but not sufficient, criterion for avoiding the hierarchy problem.